-Introduction by Michel Brousse . p.4 The Co-option of Jigoro Kano to the International Olympic Committee by Pierre de Coubertin (1909) By Patrick Clastres . p.6 The Controversy Over the Sportification of Japanese Judo in the Interwar Period By Nakajima p.13 Judo and Gender in Japan By Mizoguchi p.19 Out of the West: The History of the Development of Women's Judo in the West By Professor Mike Callan and Dr Amanda Callan-Spenn p.28 The Path to Olympic Judo By Michel Brousse p.38 The Meaning of the Judo Rules By Michel Brousse p.46 Contributions of Science to Competitive Judo By Luis Fernandes Monteiro and José Manuel García García p.54 Training Judo Athletes for the Olympic Games a Sport Science Approach Focusing on the Physical Dimension By Emerson Franchini p.61 The Evolution of Olympic Judo: An Events Management and Gender Perspective By Lisa Allan and Larisa Kiss p.79 Judo and the Media, A Personal Insight By Vlad Marinescu. p.84 Paralympic Judo By Emanuela Pierantozzi, Nicole Maussier. p.86 A Three-Pillar Approach to Judo Practice for Lifespan Development: Leveraging Olympic Glory Through Shared Ideals By David Fukuda and David Matsumoto n 93 or the generation of pioneers who developed Kano's method in Europe and the United States in the immediate post-World War II period, judo's inclusion in the Olympic programme was a crowning achievement.
+Introduction by Michel Brousse p.4 The Co-option of Jigoro Kano to the International Olympic Committee by Pierre de Coubertin (1909) By Patrick Clastres p.6 The Controversy Over the Sportification of Japanese Judo in the Interwar Period By Nakajima p.13 Judo and Gender in Japan By Mizoguchi p.19 Out of the West: The History of the Development of Women's Judo in the West By Professor Mike Callan and Dr Amanda Callan-Spenn p.30 The Path to Olympic Judo By Michel Brousse p.40 The Meaning of the Judo Rules By Michel Brousse p.50 Contributions of Science to Competitive Judo By Luis Fernandes Monteiro and José Manuel García García p.60 Training Judo Athletes for the Olympic Games a Sport Science Approach Focusing on the Physical Dimension By Emerson Franchini The Evolution of Olympic Judo: An Events Management and Gender Perspective By Lisa Allan and Larisa Kiss p.85 Judo and the Media, A Personal Insight By Vlad Marinescu p.90 Paralympic Judo By Emanuela Pierantozzi, Nicole Maussier p.92 A Three-Pillar Approach to Judo Practice for Lifespan Development: Leveraging Olympic Glory Through Shared Ideals By David Fulvida and David Metaumete n 00 By David Fukuda and David Matsumoto p.98 or the generation of pioneers who developed Kano's method in Europe and the United States in the immediate post-World War II period, judo's inclusion in the Olympic programme was a crowning achievement.
 The long-confidential and marginal practice they had endeavoured to transmit was now on show to the world from its country of origin.
 Benefiting from extensive media coverage for the first time, judo struck a chord with the world, with results that were to prove unexpected and irreversible.
 For the Japanese people, after the disappointment of their supremacy dented by Akio Kaminaga's defeat in his final match, everyone knew just how much Anton Geesink was steeped in Japanese culture.
 Everyone recognised the deep respect for tradition in his gesture to repel the spectators who wanted to invade the tatami and celebrate his victory.
 For Westerners, the Dutch champion's victory was a beacon of hope.
 It made adventure possible.
 Far from being dispossessed from 'its judo,' Japan provided proof of a successful cultural transfer.